I’ll show you how to make the Best Ever Chocolate Chip Cookies recipe and why it will give you a perfect chocolate chip cookie every time!

 Serious Chocolate Chunkage

 Honestly, just writing this is making my mouth water.
 These are the ultimate Chocolate Chip Cookies and I cannot wait to hear what you Bold Bakers think!
+Please leave a review and your comments below.
+And make sure to submit your own photos on this page for everyone to see!

 - 1 cup (8 oz/240g) butter